chrisrossx/cncjs-raspi-tablet/README.md

 ## Kiosk Mode

 You can setup a browser to automatically be run in kiosk mode on startup of the Raspberry Pi.
+* Starting the chromium browser in --kios mode, the fullscreen command in the Navbar menu will not work.

 ## CNCJS Security Token Limitation